 PMS Data Feed

 The PMS Feed provides information related to Payroll Management System.
-The data provided by FISA is at a summarized level and is a daily incremental feed.
-Payroll summary information is provided only for general fund.
+The data provided by FISA is at a summarized level and is a incremental feed.
+Payroll summary information is provided only for general fund (Fund Class 001).

 Execution steps as in LoadPMSDataLoads.dtsx